phorton1/base-Pub/FS/protocol.md

 and generally only forwarding PROGRESS and terminal messages back to the App.
 And so, in that case, it will send PROGRESS ENTRY, BYTES, and DONE messages back to the App.

+### Addition of MKDIR path ts MAY_EXIST==1

+An optional param is added to the MKDIR command.
+This parameter is only set when MKDIR is called from a session-like PUT command.
+It is called (like FILE and BASE64) and returns OK or an error.